cermegno/jenkins-blue-green-pcf/README.md

-# python-testing
+# Jenkins Blue-Green deployment to Cloud Foundry
-Files I need to learn Python testing
+Repo to stored the files required